Skip to main content

 Quick answers on long weekends, regional rules, paid time off and what freelancers and interim managers should know.

 Switzerland has only one federally protected public holiday — Bundesfeier on 1 August.
 All other holidays are cantonal.
 Federal labour law (Arbeitsgesetz Art.
 20a) allows each canton to designate up to 8 additional paid public holidays alongside Bundesfeier.
-The actual count therefore varies by canton — typically 9 to 15 paid holidays per year.
+The actual count therefore varies widely by canton — from 5 canton-wide holidays in Aargau (where most other days are district-dependent) to 15 in Ticino.

 Only Bundesfeier (1 August) is federally protected.
 In practice, Neujahr (1 January), Auffahrt (Ascension Day) and Weihnachten (25 December) are also observed in all 26 cantons through cantonal law.
 All other holidays — including Karfreitag, Ostermontag, Pfingstmontag and Stephanstag — vary by canton.